-Use the CLng function to provide internationally aware conversions from any other data type to a Long type.
-For example, different decimal separators are properly recognized depending on the locale setting of your system, as are different thousand separators.
+type.
+For example, different decimal separators are properly recognized depending on the locale setting of Windows system, as are different thousand separators.

 function differs from the Int

 functions, which truncate, rather than round, the fractional part of a number.
 If the fractional part is exactly 0.5, then the CLng

 function always rounds it to the nearest even number.
 For example, 0.5 rounds to 0, and 1.5 rounds to 2.